|Please don't write a comment on my profile thanking for a fave, llama, etc. Instead, thank you for making nice art or being so kind.

 I don't work on or upload OCs here, at least by request.
 If I ever do make one, it's typically a gift from my own will and I send it to the recipient by other means, usually, but not always privately.
 I don't have an OC or ponysona; I'd much rather focus on or relate to obscure canon and underdeveloped characters, and usually find people to associate with this way as common fans.
 That being said, I intend on keeping OCs and canon characters separate.
 My general relationship and opinion on OCs is...complicated.

 Some deviations feature vector source files (SVGs).
 Most don't.
 If it's a cutie mark, well-recognized character, a character with an uncommon physique or build, a backdrop, or a remix in itself, you should find them.
 The rest, not so much.
 If I always did recognizable and known-characters, it'd probably be different.
-I grew tired of being seen as "the guy with all the background noponies for people to shoehorn their OCs over"; I still might be, but what used to be uncredited SVG edits are now MSPaintbucketed masterpieces or people vectoring over my stuff (and probably a loss of quality to add insult to injury).
+I grew tired of being seen as "the guy with all the background noponies for people to shoehorn their OCs over"; I still might be, but what used to be uncredited SVG edits are now MSPaintbucketed masterpieces or otherwise forcing people to vector over my stuff (if they feel like taking the effort or know how), which is the lesser of the two evils to me.

 I don't make bases, and I don't endorse them either.
 Specific deviations featuring more popular characters or easier works might be exempt.
 Most others, I don't want any more bases made from.
 Check respective deviations for these: